 Progress is measured after each trimester.
-Students who fail to make Satisfactory Academic Progress are placed on Financial Aid Probation for one trimester.
-If at the end of the probationary trimester, Satisfactory Academic Progress standards are still not met, the student is ineligible for Federal Student Aid.
+Students who fail to make Satisfactory Academic Progress are placed on Financial Aid Warning for one trimester.
+If at the end of the Warning trimester, Satisfactory Academic Progress standards are still not met, the student is ineligible for Federal Student Aid.

 Satisfactory Academic Progress Definitions: